 3 The consolidation discussion was on two pages of an 80+ page order (including exhibits) in an entirely different Commission proceeding.
-Clark's counsel does not read all Commission orders in all proceedings and does not believe that he may be reasonably held to that level of knowledge: the Commission itself may only be held to administrative notice of "[t]he relevant portion of the record of other proceedings before the commission" which has actually been presented to the Commission.
+Clark's counsel does not read all Commission orders in all proceedings and does not believe that he may be reasonably held to that level of knowledge: the Commission itself may only be held to notice of "[t]he relevant portion of the record of other proceedings before the commission" which has actually been presented to the Commission.
 Puc 203.27(2).

-Thus, it is baseless to argue that the Motion should have been filed before now, especially when an earlier filing plainly would not have made a difference: Liberty has refused to provide any LCIRP information not contained in its filings without being compelled by the Commission, and the Commission has refused to consider specific inadequacies until the end of the case.
+LCIRP information not contained in its filings without being compelled by the Commission, and the Commission has refused to consider specific inadequacies until the end of the case.